 Assessment of Change in North Carolina Coastal Plain Wetlands

 The goal of this project is to compare current wetland condition and function to historical information obtained 5, 10, and in some cases, just over 30 years ago, to understand how and if our Outer Coastal Plain wetlands are being changed by sea level rise and increased inundation, as well as how far inland these changes may be taking place.
-We are currently collecting detailed resample data (vegetation, soil, water, buffer, and general habitat) from 30 wetland sites scattered across the Outer Coastal Plain of North Carolina.
+We have just finished collecting detailed resample data (vegetation, soil, water, and general habitat) from 30 wetland sites scattered across the Outer Coastal Plain of North Carolina.
 Information gained from detailed data collection, as well as rapid assessments on function and habitat quality, will allow us to comment on ecosystem functions being provided by these wetlands, and if changes have occurred since the last data collection.

 Rising sea levels threaten NC’s outer Coastal Plain wetlands, but increased intensity of storms, both in rainfall and wind, are also causing increased freshwater inundation.
 Drainage ditches can facilitate increased flooding as well as saltwater intrusion into more inland areas (McPherson 2009).
 The presence of salt promotes rapid decomposition of peat soils by sulfate-reducing bacteria (Hackney and Yelverton 1990).
 Loss of peat causes soil subsidence and increased inundation.
 Within wetlands, these changes are expected to result in plant composition shifts and more open water habitat.
 Even if climate change causes an increase in estuarine wetlands, this may come at the expense of the often more diverse freshwater wetlands.
 Lost biodiversity comes with a loss in the variety of ecosystem services freshwater wetlands provide (Isbell et al. 2011).